astral-sh/uv/docs/reference/build_failures.md

 # Troubleshooting build failures

 uv needs to build packages when there is not a compatible wheel (a pre-built distribution of the package) available.
-Building packages can fail for many reasons.
+Building packages can fail for many reasons, some of which may be unrelated to uv itself.

 ## Recognizing a build failure